 An overview of the carousel for each year group is as follows*:

 *all projects are continually reviewed and amended to suit the needs of the pupils at Aston Fields Middle School.
 The following is an overview of projects that have been completed to date.
 Future projects may be an adapted version of the following:

-Expressive Arts Rotation – all year 5 pupils complete a carousel of Expressive Art projects designed to give them a taster of all of the Design Technology disciplines, alongside other expressive and creative subjects.
-The rotation of projects is shown below:
+Expressive arts rotation – all year 5 pupils complete a carousel of expressive art projects designed to give them a taster of all of the design technology disciplines, alongside other expressive and creative subjects.
+Some examples of projects pupils may be offered are detailed below: